collocations.org

 make sth

-It''s our task to make the proposals a reality.
+It's our task to make the proposals a reality.

-She will have to face reality sooner or later. | I don''t think you have quite grasped the realities of our situation!
+I don't think you have quite grasped the realities of our situation!

-They are out of touch with the realities of modern warfare. | Most people''s ideas of the disease do not have much to do with the reality.
+Most people's ideas of the disease do not have much to do with the reality.

-escape from | deny, ignore | bring sb back to, come/get back to, return to
+bring sb back to, come back to, get back to, return to

 He called for the committee to stop dreaming and return to reality.